RIKEN-RCCS/lens3/v2/doc/design.md

   needs explicit enabling users currently); Disallow public access buckets at all.

+* Add confirmation at the first use: terms-of-use.

 ## RANDOM MEMO

 __Load balancing__: The "scheduler.py" file is not used in v1.2, which